-A more detailed discussion of our product categories and the products relating to each category for calendar year 2015 are contained in our Annual Reports for fiscal year 2015 (filed on May 26, 2015) and fiscal year 2016 (filed on May 24, 2016).
+A more detailed discussion of our product categories and the products relating to each category for calendar year 2016 are contained in our Annual Reports for fiscal year 2016 (filed on May 25, 2016) and fiscal year 2017 (filed on May 30, 2017).

 Microchip product Categories 1, 2, 3, 4, and 5 above are components incorporated into customers' products.
 Category 6 is research and application development tools used by customers' design engineers to design and test products.
 Category 7, technology licensing, is not a physical product.
 Conflict minerals are not relevant to Category 7.
-All references to products hereafter include Microchip and all subsidiaries' products (prior to the acquisition of Atmel) in Categories 1-6 that were manufactured by Microchip or its subsidiaries, or contracted by Microchip or its subsidiaries to be manufactured, and within the scope of Rule 13p-1 ("Microchip products") unless specifically attributed to Microchip or a specific subsidiary (e.g. "Microchip Category A products" vs. "subsidiary Category A products").
+All references to products hereafter include Microchip and all subsidiaries' products in Categories 1-6 that were manufactured by Microchip or its subsidiaries, or contracted by Microchip or its subsidiaries to be manufactured, and within the scope of Rule 13p-1 ("Microchip products") unless specifically attributed to Microchip or a specific subsidiary (e.g. "Microchip Category A products" vs. "subsidiary Category A products").

-For purposes of Conflict Minerals activities and reporting, we have categorized Microchip products as:
+For purposes of conflict minerals activities and reporting, we have categorized Microchip products as: